Fouad-berry/Coca-Cola-animation/README.md

 Thanks you all for the support !

 ## INFORMATION
-We'll drop another features at soon!
+We will drop another features at soon!
+Keep us close !